RobThree/NMSSQLReplication/MSSQLReplicationMonitorService/README.md

 Ofcourse you can change the desired port (in this example `8090`) and root (here `/replmonitor`).
 Make sure this matches the urlacl you added earlier.
 You can add one or more connectionstrings; you will specify the connectionstrings' `name` in the urls to indicate which server/database you want to use.
 Make sure the user you're using to run the application / service as has the required permissions on the target databases / servers to execute the stored procedures described in [Programmatically Monitor Replication](http://technet.microsoft.com/en-us/library/ms147874.aspx).

 Now you can run the executable on the commandline as `MSSQLReplicationMonitorService.exe`.
 This will run the application until you enter `Q` to quit.
 To install the application as a service use `MSSQLReplicationMonitorService.exe -install` and, conversely, you can run `MSSQLReplicationMonitorService.exe -uninstall` to remove the service.
-Don't forget to change the user / startup in `services.msc` to the desired user and `automatic` respectively.
+Don't forget to change the user and startup mode in `services.msc` to the desired user and `automatic` respectively.

 ## Usage